 The focal figure is rootless, unanchored, a citizen of the world, but with no homeland of his own.
 Yet on his sixtieth birthday his son, who has taken an interest in family history, gives him as a present a genealogical DNA test.
 From this modest intervention flow various unforeseen consequences which ultimately turn his world upside down.

 Exploring an unknown history, he realises that his own ancestry is nothing like what he believed it might be.
 He has to learn more about remote periods of history endured and shaped by his ancestors.
 He is forced to revalue his parents, his children, himself and his place in the world.
 Eventually he is compelled to revalue his country.

-The two narratives converge as the decade ends in contemporary Britain with Brexit.
+The two narratives converge in Brexit Britain.
 In the light of his new knowledge and understanding, and a new relationship with his children, our ‘hero’ encounters the challenges of asking where do his loyalties lie?
 To whom does he belong – to the world, or to the past, family, country?
 Is he a cosmopolitan internationalist, an arriviste who has never truly belonged, whose homeland is always somewhere else?
 Or a native of England, and a citizen of a new, revalued Britain?

 About the author